tqhuy2018/Casper-Kotlin-sdk/Docs/CLValue.md

 ```
 ### CLValue in detail

- To store information of one CLValue object, which include the following information: {bytes,parsed,cl_type}, this SDK uses a class with name CLValue, which is declared in CLValue.h and CLValue.m file. with main information like this:
+ To store information of one CLValue object, which include the following information: {bytes,parsed,cl_type}, this SDK uses a class with name CLValue, which is declared in "CLValue.kt" file under package "com.casper.sdk.clvalue", with main information like this:

 ```Kotlin
 var itsBytes: String = ""